opprop/value-inference/README.md

 First, to have a better file structure, you may want to create a root directory called `jsr308`.

 In `jsr308`, clone this project.
 In the clone, run `./setup.sh`.
-This script will download and build all neccessary dependencies, followed by building Cast Checker and running test suites of Cast Checker.
+This script will download and build all neccessary dependencies, followed by building Value Inference and running test suites of Value Inference.

 It is suggested to further configure `JSR308` environment variable for your convenience: